2006 United Nations Security Council election: Voting mechanics

 To win a seat, a candidate member must receive the favourable vote of two-thirds of the member states present and voting.

 Votes are taken by secret ballot, with each of the UN's 192 then member states allocated one vote, and a formal ballot is conducted even in those cases in which — generally due to pre-meeting negotiations among the members of the corresponding bloc — there is only one candidacy.

 If a bloc proposes more than one candidate but, after several rounds of voting, the General Assembly is unable to decide between them, the vote is opened to all the bloc's other member states.
 Balloting then continues in groups of three successive "restricted" and "unrestricted" rounds of voting until a winner emerges.

 African seat

 South Africa, the only nation to contend for the African seat, was elected with 186 votes.
 The 2007–08 period is the first time that South Africa sits on the Security Council, occupying the seat then held by Tanzania.

 Asian seat

 There were two contenders for the Asian seat: Indonesia received 158 votes to Nepal's 28.
 Indonesia replaced Japan on 1 January 2007.

 Western European and Others seats

 The Western European and Others Group (WEOG), a bloc made up of 23 European nations as well as Turkey, Israel, Canada, the United States, Australia, and New Zealand, had two Council vacancies to fill in this election.
-It fielded two candidates — Belgium and Italy — both of which were voted onto the Council, with 186 and 180 supporting votes, respectively.
+It fielded two candidates — Belgium and Italy — both of which were voted onto the Council, with 180 and 186 supporting votes, respectively out of a total 192 valid ballots.
 They replaced Denmark and Greece at the end of 2006.